Additive processes on the real line and Loewner chains: Main results: the case of finite second moment

 \begin{corollary} For a $\PickC$-DLC $(f_t)_{t}$, the mapping $t \mapsto \rho_{f_t}$ from $I$ to $\mea$ is weakly continuous. \end{corollary}

-The angular residue at infinity governs a part of the structure of $\PickC$-DLCs, especially their modulus of continuity in ``time'' parameter.
-For example, we can prove a kind of converse to Theorem~\ref{thm:capacity_conti}.
+The angular residue at infinity governs a part of the structure of a $\PickC$-DLC $(f_t)_t$, especially its modulus of continuity in $t$.
+For example, we can prove a kind of converse to Proposition~\ref{prop:capacity_conti}.
 Actually, this direction is easier to prove and known to experts.